Boston Massacre: Trials

-The jury agreed with Adams' arguments and acquitted six of the soldiers after 21/2 hours of deliberation.
+The jury agreed with Adams's arguments and acquitted six of the soldiers after 21/2 hours of deliberation.
 Two of the soldiers were found guilty of manslaughter because there was overwhelming evidence that they had fired directly into the crowd.
 The jury's decisions suggest that they believed that the soldiers had felt threatened by the crowd but should have delayed firing.
-The convicted soldiers were granted reduced sentences by pleading benefit of clergy, which reduced their punishment from a death sentence to branding of the thumb in open court.
+The convicted soldiers pled benefit of clergy, the right to a lesser sentence for a first offender.
+This reduced their punishment from a death sentence to branding of the thumb in open court.

 Patrick Carr's deathbed account of the event also played a role in exonerating the eight defendants of murder charges.
 The testimony of John Jeffries is reprinted below:

 Justices Edmund Trowbridge and Peter Oliver instructed the jury, and Oliver specifically addressed Carr's testimony: "this Carr was not upon oath, it is true, but you will determine whether a man just stepping into eternity is not to be believed, especially in favor of a set of men by whom he had lost his life".
 Carr's testimony is one of the earliest recorded uses of the dying declaration exception to the inadmissibility of hearsay evidence in United States legal code.

 The four civilians were tried on December 13.
 The principal prosecution witness was a servant of one of the accused who made claims that were easily rebutted by defense witnesses.
 They were all acquitted, and the servant was eventually convicted of perjury, whipped, and banished from the province.

 Legacy

 Contribution to American Revolution

 The Boston Massacre is considered one of the most significant events that turned colonial sentiment against King George III and British Parliamentary authority.
 John Adams wrote that the "foundation of American independence was laid" on March 5, 1770, and Samuel Adams and other Patriots used annual commemorations (Massacre Day) to encourage public sentiment toward independence.
 Christopher Monk was the boy who was wounded in the attack and died in 1780, and his memory was honored as a reminder of British hostility.

-Later events such as the Gaspee Affair and the Boston Tea Party further illustrated the crumbling relationship between Britain and its colonies.
+Later events such as the Gaspee Affair and the Boston Tea Party further illustrated the crumbling relationship between Great Britain and its colonies.
 Five years passed between the massacre and outright war, and Neil York suggests that there is only a tenuous connection between the two.
 It is widely perceived as a significant event leading to the violent rebellion that followed.
 Howard Zinn argues that Boston was full of "class anger".
 He reports that the Boston Gazette published in 1763 that "a few persons in power" were promoting political projects "for keeping the people poor in order to make them humble."